diodel-agr/MCTS-Othello/README.md

 Monte Carlo Tree Search (MCTS) bot for the Othello game.

 ## TO DO
+- MCTS Game restart map does not print initial pieces.
+- some thread remains in execution in the cc game after stop (back propagation thread).
 - make sure HCGame::BotThread function exits in any case.
 - simplify IMCTSGame interface.
 - make sure all worker threads stop when closing the app or stopping the game.